She met with a President inside the White House. Now she's protesting outside.

 She has plenty to keep her busy while she waits to hear if her renewal is granted.

-This week, more than 100 Dreamers from across the United States are traveling to Washington, just as she did when she met with Obama back in 2015.
+This week, more than 100 Dreamers from across the United States traveled to Washington, just as she did when she met with Obama back in 2015.

-The group is meeting face to face with members of Congress.
+The group met face to face with members of Congress.

-This time, Praeli is looking on from behind the scenes.
-She's helping organize the visit.
+This time, Praeli was looking on from behind the scenes.
+She helped organize the visit.